Till1983/flask-blog-project/README.md

 The HTML files can be found in **app** in the **templates** folder.
 The CSS file can be found in **app** in the **static** folder.

 You can find a deployed version of the project [here](https://flask-blog-project-y93o.onrender.com).
+I'm using the free version.
+That means that instances spin down after prolonged inactivity.
+It will take a while for the link to load.

 ## Basic Setup